deebishaa07/pipeline-inspection-robot/README.md

 B.Tech Mechatronics Engineering

-This repository is maintained as part of my professional engineering portfolio.

 ---

 # 📌 Disclaimer

-This repository showcases my contributions to an academic team project completed as part of the B.Tech Mechatronics Engineering curriculum.
-It is intended for educational and portfolio purposes, with due acknowledgment to the project team and faculty supervisor.
+This repository is intended solely for educational and portfolio purposes.
+It highlights my contributions to an academic engineering project and does not include the complete university project report or other academic submission materials.